Heat Rash In Babies — Home Remedies

 Ice cubes are the go-to ingredient in all our favourite summer drinks.
 Be it a refreshing tall glass of milk or a fresh fruit juice, the season’s quenchers are incomplete without the addition of ice cubes.
-The instant cooling they provide is also a good remedy for a condition like prickly heat.
+The instant cooling they provide is also a good remedy to relieve heat rash in babies.

 How to use ice cubes: